rizukirr/audx-realtime/README.md

 - Statistics fields (`frames_processed`, etc.) are **NOT thread-safe**
 - Do **NOT** call `denoiser_process()` concurrently from multiple threads
-- Stereo processing uses internal worker threads automatically (transparent to user)
+- Mono processing uses single-threaded design for minimal overhead

 For multi-stream processing, create separate `Denoiser` instances per stream.